 shells, sharks teeth and bird skeletons.

-cliffs are also an example of Coastal Erosion and recent land slumps can
+The cliffs are also an example of Coastal Erosion and recent

-be seen along it.
-The cliffs are eroding at a rate of approximately 2
+land slumps can be seen along it.
+The cliffs are eroding at a rate

-is important that visitors do not disturb the plants and soil on the cliffs
+It is important that visitors do not disturb the plants and soil on the

 stay away from the edge!